LOADING ...

 I met him at

-A charming, healthy and young lad
+A charming, and lively young lad

-My coat had of silver
+My coat had buttons of

-And the best silk ribbons in the
+And the silk ribbons in the country

 Golden and precious stones

-He spoke and with pleasant ease
+He spoke nobly and with ease

 It wasn't long I was engaged to him

-The bond is and difficult to untie
+The bond is long and to untie

-much better to be sure of it*
+It's much better to be of it*

 And bought a ticket for a or two

-Now forever be living the good life
+Now we'll forever be living the life

 **"A leoga" means "alas".
-"N seo mo sciln" "this is not my story" (or anecdote), and "", when placed after the sentence like this, can just mean "oh", but it can also be a term of endearment, then pertaining to "sciln".
+"N seo mo sciln" means "this is not my story" (or anecdote), and "", when placed after the like this, can just mean "oh", but it can also be a term of endearment, then pertaining to "sciln".
 So the way I think it makes the most sense is if we take "mo sciln " to mean something like "my sweet story", ie., the story that she wished she were telling now.